 I am going to speak with you briefly about the privacy issue.
-It has not been central to the debate of the copyright legislation to date, but I think it is a critical issue for you to consider.
+It has not been central to the debate of the copyright legislation to

 As you know, Mr. Chairman, this week the Federal Trade Commission released a report finding few web sites, few Internet sites had adequate privacy policy and is now suggesting legislation.
 I know that you and other members of the subcommittee have been working on important legislation in this area.